ginnox/CanalNetworkDocs/Updates/Update_Jan22/Update_Jan22.md

 ## Download files:

+Alwats make sure you are working with the updated versions of our products.
 To update your software to the recent version, down load these resources and follow the usual procedure.

 *Note: The download links will take you to a goole drive link.
 Go to the top right of the page, and choose download to get the files.*